 Forging a representation of yourself for the Internet is rampantly common and has been for a long time.
-On social media, you craft Internet content that reflects who you are as an individual.
 When you post to Facebook, or to Twitter, or to YouTube, or to any other platform, you have an opportunity to render artificial something that is real in your life.

 This is kind of an evaluation of your everyday life experience, and in the process of translating it for the Internet, it is like aiming a throw against the palisade of the other.